nicholaswmin/automap/benchmark/bench/README.md

 ## Capturing measurements

+The duration of each task is captured automatically.

-Ideally you'll be using the [Measurement API][perf-hooks] methods to capture measurements of specific functions within each task, so you can figure out where most of the time is spent.
+Most probably, you'd also need to capture the durations of *specific* functions or steps within each task, so you can figure out where most of the time is spent.

-The following [Performance Measurement][perf-hooks] methods are supported:
+In this case, you can use the following [Performance Measurement][perf-hooks]
+ methods:

 - [`performance.timerify`][timerify]
 - [`performance.mark`][mark]